Youssef-Bahy-Youssef/ImageProcessingProject/README.md

 - Compare the sizes of the original and compressed images.
 - Decompress the image by applying inverse 2D DCT to the retained coefficients.
 - Measure the quality of the decompressed image using PSNR.
-- Plot PSNR against the number of retained coefficients (m) to visualize the trade-off between compression ratio and image quality.

 ## Used Libraries
 - opencv